tibue99/ezcord/README.md

 An easy-to-use extension for [Discord.py](https://github.com/Rapptz/discord.py) and [Pycord](https://github.com/Pycord-Development/pycord) with some utility functions.

-## Features
+### ✏️ Reduce boilerplate code
-- Easy cog loading
+- Easy cog management
-- Automatic error handling
-- Error report webhooks
 - Embed templates
-- Beautiful ready event
-- Custom logging
-- Automated help command
 - Datetime and file utilities
 - Wrapper for [aiosqlite](https://github.com/omnilib/aiosqlite)

+### ✨ Error handling
+- Automatic error handling for slash commands
+- Error webhook reports
+- Custom logging

+### ⚙️ Extensions
+- **Help command** - Automatically generate a help command for your bot
+- **Status changer** - Change the bot's status in an interval
+- **Blacklist** - Block users from using your bot

 ## Installing
 Python 3.9 or higher is required.